Speed

 What is speed?

 Speed is a type of amphetamine.
-It is psychostimulant drug that speeds up messages between the body and brain.
+It is a central nervous system stimulant that affects the way your brain works and how your body functions.

 There are different types of amphetamines.
-Some are prescribed by doctors to treat medical conditions such as narcolepsy (an uncontrollable urge to sleep) or ADHD.
-Others, including speed, are produced and sold illegally.
-Other forms of illicit amphetamine are base and crystal meth (ice) — the most potent form.
+Doctors prescribe some amphetamines to treat medical conditions such as narcolepsy (an uncontrollable urge to sleep) or ADHD.
+Others are produced and sold illegally.
+The main forms of illicit methamphetamine are:

-Speed powder can range in colour from white to brown and may contain traces of grey or pink.
+Speed powder can range in colour from white to brown.
+It may contain traces of grey or pink.
 It has a strong smell and bitter taste.
 It can also come as pills.
-It can be swallowed, injected, smoked or snorted.
+Speed can be:

 What are the effects of taking speed?

-The effects of speed are felt immediately if the drug is injected or smoked, or within half an hour if snorted or swallowed.
+The effects of speed are felt immediately if the drug is injected or smoked.
+If snorted or swallowed, the effects can take half an hour to appear.
 They last up to 6 hours, depending on the dose.

 - fast heart rate and breathing